How do you find the best Graphic Designer for your Project?

 Tip 4: Go past a standard interview

-Asking standard interview questions isn't really going to narrow your field of graphic design candidates.
+Asking standard interview questions isn’t going to narrow your field of graphic design candidates.

-You will want to consider paying them for this however as it will take their time.
+However, you will want to consider paying them for this, as it will take their time.

 Tip 5: Understand what they need from you